Mishkanian/MechaCar_Statistical_Analysis/README.md

 ![ttest_lot1](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/README_images/ttest_lot1.png)

-Manufacturing lot 1 has a p-value of 1, which means that the mean is identical to the population mean of 1,500.
+Manufacturing Lot 1 has a p-value of 1, which means that the mean of this Manufacturing Lot is identical to the population mean of 1,500.

 ### Manufacturing Lot 2 T-Test